KBNLwikimedia/Wikidata-KB-Overview/README.md

 Logo Wikidata + Logo KB

-# Wikidata & KB, national library of the Netherlands, an overview
+# Wikidata & KB national library of the Netherlands, an overview

 *An overview of how Wikidata is used by/in/for the KB, national library of the Netherlands*

 This page is a textual summary of the lecture *title* for employeees of KB, national library of the Netherlands on 14 November 2023, 15:00-16:15.
 The (rather long) slidedeck (in Dutch) for this lecture is available on [Wikimedia Commons] and [Zenodo] as PDFs.
 The [full text transcript] is avialabe at [page in this repo]

+**Contact**
+Questions or remarks can be send to Olaf Janssen, Wikimedia coordinator of the KB - olaf.janssen@kb.nl - @ookgezellig

 **Reuse and licensing**

 This overview can be reused freely and openly, it is available under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, so attribution is required.
 Use something like

-*Wikibase resources, Olaf Janssen & KB national library of the Netherlands, https://github.com/KBNLwikimedia/Wikidata-KB-Overview*
+*Wikidata & KB national library of the Netherlands, an overview, Olaf Janssen & KB national library of the Netherlands, https://github.com/KBNLwikimedia/Wikidata-KB-Overview*

 <kbd><img src="cc-by.png" width="100"/></kbd>